 Steatosis (fatty liver) is an accumulation of fat in the liver.
-Steatohepatitis is when this progresses to become associated with inflammation.
+When this progresses to become associated with inflammation, it is known as steatohepatitis.

 Fatty liver disease is divided into: